yadavNishant2020/Spoonful-Saga/README.md

-# MyRecipePal - A Full Stack Recipe App 🍲🚀
+# Spoonful Saga - A Full Stack Recipe App 🍲🚀

 Welcome to MyRecipePal, a fully realized Recipe App showcasing my full-stack development skills.
 Crafted with React, Node.js, and PostgreSQL, this project goes beyond code—it's a testament to my proficiency.